-In most cases a telephone call, email or letter from the parent informing the school that their child is ill will be acceptable.
+In most cases a message via the absence line or email to the school office from the parent informing the school that their child is ill will be acceptable.
 Parents may be asked to provide medical evidence where there are repeated absences due to reported illness.
 This will usually be in the form of an appointment card, prescription etc.